Paul Lee (basketball): National team career

-Lee was part of the Philippine national team debuting at the 2014 FIBA Asia Cup.
+In 2014, Lee was part of the Philippine national team debuting at the 2014 FIBA Asia Cup.
 Due to the circumstances of his birth, Lee competed as Paul John Dalistan, using his mother's maiden surname.
 He led the team to a bronze medal finish in the Asian tournament after converting three crucial free-throws with no time remaining against host China.

 Lee also competed in the 2014 FIBA Basketball World Cup and the 2014 Asian Games but injuries caused him to get sidelined the following year.
+He also withdrew from Gilas in 2016 to undergo treatment on his left knee.
+Injuries also kept him out of Gilas 5.0 in 2017.